hyp3r5pace/crowdfunding-platform-avalanche/README.md

 }
 ```

-When **REFUNDABLE** project is not able to achieve it's funding goal, the contributors can get their refund with the help of `claimRefund` function. `getContributorIndex` is a helper function to retrieve the `msg.sender` index in contributors array if he/she has contributed otherwise returns -1.
+When **REFUNDABLE** project is not able to achieve its funding goal, the contributors can get their refund with the help of `claimRefund` function. `getContributorIndex` is a helper function to retrieve the `msg.sender` index in the **contributors** array if he/she has contributed otherwise returns -1.

 ```solidity
 // Helper function to get the contributor index in the projects' contributor's array